Mathieu-Desrochers/Schemings/README.md

 ---------------
 Simply knowing you used our interfaces will make us smile.
 You used a macro?
 We are happy like it's our birthday.
-Build the next big thing in Scheme.
+Build the next big thing in Scheme!